GitLwnc/GitLwnc.github.io/_pages/cv.md

 Honors and Awards
 ======
-China Scholarship Council (CSC) Government-Sponsored Overseas Study Program, May 2025.
+China Scholarship Council (CSC) Overseas Study Program, May 2025.

 Outstanding Undergraduate Graduates of Hunan University, May 2021.